Cardinal Stefan Wyszyński University, Warsaw: Honorary degrees

-Students and Staff
+Students and staff

-In the 2020/2021 academic year, about 10,000 students study at the UKSW, and about 800 academic teachers are employed.
+In the 2020-2021 academic year, about 10,000 students were studying at the UKSW, and about 800 academic teachers were employed.
 There are 300 employees in the library, administration and service.

-There are many student organizations at the university, including the Student Government, UKSW Independent Students' Union, UKSW Erasmus Student Network and scientific clubs.
+There are many student organizations at the university, including the Student Government, the UKSW Independent Students' Union, the UKSW Erasmus Student Network, and scientific clubs.

-Faculties and Majors
+Faculties and fields of study

 Cardinal Stefan Wyszyński University currently has twelve faculties and over forty majors, such as: